At a Glance

 ✨Dress Appropriately

-Even though this is a one-off opportunity, make sure to mention that you understand the importance of wearing practical clothing and footwear for outdoor work.
-This reflects your readiness and commitment to the role.
+Even though this is an interview for a volunteering opportunity, dressing practically can make a good impression.
+Mention that you understand the importance of being comfortable and prepared for outdoor work.